calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 - no execution should redistribute more funds than the vault swap amount
 - no execution should redistribute more funds than the vault balance
 - every execution should reduce the vault balance by the amount of funds redistributed + calc fee
-- no inactive or cancelled vault should have a trigger

 ### Cancel Vault

 #### Validation

 - the sender address must be the vault owner or admin
-- the vault to be cancelled must not be already cancelled
+- the vault must not already be cancelled

 #### Domain Logic

 - update the vault to have `status == VaultStatus::Cancelled`
-- if the vault has a time trigger:
-  - delete the trigger and return the vault balance to the vault owner address
+- update the vault balance to 0
 - if the vault has a price trigger:
-  - withdraw and the associated fin limit order trigger
+  - retract & withdraw and the associated fin limit order trigger
-  - if the fin limit order has a non-zero filled amount:
-    - retract the filled portion of the fin limit order
-  - return the withdrawn and filled funds from the fin limit order to the vault owner address
+- delete the vault trigger
-  - return the remaining balance to the vault owner address
+- return the remaining vault balance to the vault owner

 #### Assertions

 - all cancelled vaults must have a balance of 0
 - all cancelled vaults must have a status of cancelled
+- all cancelled vaults must not have a trigger
-- all funds are to be redistributed to the vault owner address, including any partially filled fin limit orders
+- all funds are to be redistributed to the vault owner address

 ### Deposit